kawgh1/react-crown-clothing-optimized/README.md

             -   **npm install -g lighthouse**
             -   **lighthouse https://example.com --view**
             -   Use the CLI command when Chrome browser lighthouse report is erroring out
+            -   Note running the command above creates a lighthouse report HTML file in your src directory

     -   Require HTTPS in browser